 Speaking of talent/skill evaluation data, by having quantifiable data to properly evaluate your workforce as objectively as possible, you also get more opportunities to improve and refine their skillsets to better serve your customers.

 The right data combined with the constructive feedback from your managers and supervisors will help you help your employees see their areas of improvement and their overall strengths.
 And they will know that what you tell them is the truth because it is backed by data.

-But data aside, by virtue that integrating your phone solution into your CRM makes their jobs easier, it should automatically make them better employees as well.
-By no longer encountering trivial roadblocks like failing to find customer profile or misdialing phone numbers, your employees can now focus on being the best employee they can be for your customers.
+But data aside, by virtue, that integrating your phone solution into your CRM makes their jobs easier, it should automatically make them better employees as well.
+By no longer encountering trivial roadblocks like failing to find customer profiles or misdialing phone numbers, your employees can now focus on being the best employee they can be for your customers.